techworldthink/Way-to-Coding/Embedded Systems/Course/Arduino/README.md

     * Monitoring Serial Output
 3. Serial Communication
     * Establishing serial communication between Arduino and a computer.
-    * Using Serial Monitor for debugging and data transfer.
 4. Basics of Arduino Programming
     * Structure of an Arduino program
     * Variables, data types, and operators.